RYZR3VR/ryzmodbot/ToS.md

 2. Usage
 You may use the Bot in any Discord server or group chat where it is authorized.
 You agree not to abuse, spam, or exploit the Bot’s features in ways that disrupt other users or violate Discord’s Community Guidelines.

-3. Data Collection
+4. Data Collection
-The Bot does not store personal data.
-It may temporarily process message content to respond to commands.
-No data is retained beyond the scope of the interaction.
+The Bot may log message content, user IDs, and server information for moderation and functionality purposes.
+Logged data is stored securely and may be used to improve features or enforce server rules.
+Data is not shared with third parties except as required by law or to comply with Discord’s policies.

-4. Liability
+5. Liability
 The Bot is provided “as is” without warranties of any kind.
 The developer is not liable for any damages or disruptions caused by the Bot’s use, misuse, or downtime.

-5. Changes
+6. Changes
 These Terms may be updated at any time.
 Continued use of the Bot after changes implies acceptance of the revised Terms.

-6. Contact
+7. Contact
 For questions or concerns, contact the developer via Discord: discord.gg/pDvBfKFjNv

-7. Compliance
+8. Compliance
 Users must comply with Discord’s Terms of Service and Community Guidelines when using the Bot.